 I totally admit that I was nervous and a bit apprehensive about learning how to plaster a wall and was totally convinced that I’d end up with a load of sticky gunk on top of my head, but it turned out to be weirdly enjoyable and more importantly much more doable than I’d ever imagined.

-On this 4 day course (which they also offer spread over two weekends) I learned everything from how to plasterboard a wall and how to cut and attach angle beads right thought to how mix plaster and how to actually plaster a wall!
+On this 4-day course (which they also offer spread over two weekends) I learned everything from how to plasterboard a wall and how to cut and attach angle beads right thought to how to mix plaster and how to actually plaster a wall!

 Who knew that you could actually get the plaster to stay on your trowel and not fall off?
 Or that achieving a smooth plastered finish in just 4 days is possible?
 Everyone was so friendly and helpful and made me feel really at ease.